PierfrancescoArdino/Lus-Final-Project/RNN/README.txt

 [Grégoire Mesnil, Yann Dauphin, Kaisheng Yao, Yoshua Bengio, Li Deng, Dilek Hakkani-Tur, Xiaodong He, Larry Heck, Gokhan Tur, Dong Yu and Geoffrey Zweig - **Using Recurrent Neural Networks for Slot Filling in Spoken Language Understanding**](http://www.iro.umontreal.ca/~lisa/pointeurs/taslp_RNNSLU_final_doubleColumn.pdf)

+## File structure

+#### /data
+ Into this folder there are all the training sets, the testing sets, the validation sets and the lexicon  used during the training and the testing phase.

+In this folder there are the script used to generate all the file.

+generator_file.py generate the training set, validation set and the lexicons taking as input the number of sentences to be used into the validation set.

+generator_file_lp.py generate the training set, validation set, testing set and the lexicons concatenating the Lemma feature with the Pos feature.

+generator_file_wp.py generate the training set, validation set, testing set and the lexicons concatenating the Word feature with the Pos feature.

+generator_file_wpl.py generate the training set, validation set, testing set and the lexicons concatenating the Word feature with the Lemma and Pos features.

+generator_file_enhanced.py generate the training set, validation set, testing set and the lexicons changing the O concept with the word associated to it.

 ## Code

 This code allows to get state-of-the-art results and a significant improvement